wp-plugins/horizontal-scrolling-announcement/readme.txt

 3. [Comments/Suggestion](http://www.gopiplus.com/work/2010/07/18/horizontal-scrolling-announcement/)
 4. [About author](http://www.gopiplus.com/work/)

-This horizontal scrolling announcement wordpress plug-in let’s scroll the content from one end to another end like reel, internally we used HTML marquee to do the action.
+This horizontal scrolling announcement wordpress plug-in lets scroll the content from one end to another end like reel, internally we used HTML marquee to do the action.
 This is the simple way to create scrolling text in your website.

 = Feature of this plugin =